dianacornejo/compbio-recipes/README.md

 git blame | Keeps track of changes more specifically.
 It allows you to easily see the history of modifications of a file, or restore the file to any time point in the history | `git blame` |
-git branch BRANCHNAME | to create a branch in someone else's repository | `git branch BRANCHNAME` git checkout -b BRANCHNAME | another way of creating branches | `git checkout -b ld-module`
+git branch BRANCHNAME | to create a branch in someone else's repository | `git branch BRANCHNAME` git checkout -b BRANCHNAME | another way of creating branches | `git checkout -b ld-module` git push -u origin BRANCHNAME | push commits in the branch and then ask for pull request in github | `git push -u origin BRANCHNAME`

 ### First GitHub project
 1. Create a GitHub repository online going to `https://github.com/dianacornejo'`